Select Page

 Can’t we just do away with the cattle, restore the grasslands, and create really big protected areas?

-Protected areas are an important part of the solution, but 90% of the remaining grasslands in Canada are privately owned, and we need to ensure that working landscapes can also provide climate and biodiversity benefits.
+Protected areas are an important part of the solution, but many of the remaining grasslands are privately owned or managed, and we need to ensure that working landscapes can also provide climate and biodiversity benefits.
 The grassland ecosystem evolved with many native herbivores, including millions of free-roaming bison.
 And without any herbivores to graze the grassland, natural succession takes place and many of these grasslands will turn into shrub land or have fewer plant species altogether.
 So, in the absence of bison, domestic livestock like cattle become vital to maintaining the health of grasslands.
 It is possible to reintroduce bison, which was successfully done in Grasslands National Park and Banff National Park.
 But, like cattle, bison are ruminants, and greenhouse gas emissions are part of their digestive process.
 Whether as protected area or working landscape, preventing any further loss of native prairie is vital, as prairie restoration takes a very long time and is very expensive to do.

 Long-billed Curlew in grassy pasture